samiux/samiux.github.io/sar1.md

 Nmap done: 1 IP address (1 host up) scanned in 10.74 seconds
 ```

-The scan reports only port 80 is opened.
-Thus, ```gobuster``` is used for the directories of the box.
+The scan shows that port 80 is opened only.
+Thus, ```gobuster``` is used for scanning the directories of the box.

 ```bash
 samiux@kali:~$ gobuster dir -u http://10.0.2.18 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php,html,txt